jdum/odsgenerator/README.md

   * a document is a list of tabs,
   * a tab is a list of rows,
   * a row is a list of cells.

+**documentation:**

+See tutorial.json or tutorial.yml and tutorial.ods in the doc folder.

 **usage:**